Brad-Hammond/Hammond-Hustle/TESTING.md

 ![css validation](media/readme-media/testing/CSSValidator.png)

 ### Javascript
-- I used minimal Javascript but all scripts used passed through JSHint with no errors.
+- I used minimal Javascript but all scripts used was validated with JSHint, showing no errors.

 ### Python